 {38}

-heathen, and they unto the circumcision,&#8221; @Galatians 1: 1, 15-21; chapter 2:6 - 10.|
+heathen, and they unto the circumcision," @Galatians 1: 1, 15-21; chapter 2: 6-10.¦

 Paul thus absolutely denies a commission from his colleagues, the apostles.
-As to the colleagues whom the &#8220;Examination&#8221; gives him, they do not even enter into his thoughts.
+As to the colleagues whom the "Examination" gives him, they do not even enter into his thoughts.
 And even if it were so, it would not be the less singular for teachers to call to the apostleship one of their colleagues, while there were apostles at Jerusalem.
 But we know that Paul takes care to deny it in principle.

-Let us also remember that, according to the &#8220;Examination,&#8217;* the work of the apostle was not an apostolic work.
+Let us also remember that, according to the "Examination," the work of the apostle was not an apostolic work.
 He was only an evangelist.
-It is true that, in this same journey, the Holy Spirit calls him an apostle*;* @Acts 14: 4.
-Little matters it, the &#8220;Examination&#8221; affirms that, by the imposition of hands, he only became an evangelist.
-And nevertheless, according still to the &#8220;Examination,&#8221; it is man who produces, in conjunction with God, his apostleship.
+It is true that, in this same journey, the Holy Spirit calls him an apostle; @Acts 14: 4.
+Little matters it, the "Examination" affirms that, by the imposition of hands, he only became an evangelist.
+And nevertheless, according still to the "Examination," it is man who produces, in conjunction with God, his apostleship.
 When?
-The &#8220;Examination&#8221; does not say; it only says &#8220;soon &#8220;and &#8220;by degrees.&#8221;
+The "Examination" does not say; it only says "soon" and "by degrees."

-According to the &#8220;Examination,&#8221; God effects the calling of Paul by the intervention of his colleagues.
-What does this mean? &#8220;The Holy Ghost said, Separate me Barnabas and Saul,&#8221; and those to whom He says it, commend them to the grace of God (such are the very words of Scripture, @Acts 14: 26) by the imposition of hands.
+According to the "Examination," God effects the calling of Paul by the intervention of his colleagues.
+What does this mean?
+"The HOLY GHOST said, SEPARATE ME Barnabas and Saul," and those to whom He says it, commend them to the grace of God (such are the very words of Scripture, @Acts 14: 26) by the imposition of hands.
 And Paul is again a second time recommended by the brethren to the grace of God (@Acts 15: 40), when he undertakes a fresh journey.

-Men, says the &#8220;Examination,&#8221; send them away.
+Men, says the "Examination," send them away.
 From what may not a system be drawn?
-Martin translates: &#8220;*laissèrent partir*&#8221; (&#8220;let them depart&#8221;); the Lausanne version says: &#8220;*ils les laissèrent aller*&#8221; (&#8220;they let them go&#8221;).
+Martin translates: "*laissèrent partir*" ("let them depart"); the Lausanne version says: "*ils les laissèrent aller*" ("they let them go").
 It is not a question of anything but of that feeling of affection and harmony which, while letting him go, accompanies with its holy desires the one who departs and perhaps goes with him a little way on his road, as a witness of the heart accompanying him.
 There

-| See, again, @Romans 1: 5, where Paul says he received apostleship by Jesus Christ, for obedience to the faith among all nations; and @Acts 26: 16, 17, where Paul relates the commission he has received from the Lord Jesus: &#8220;For I have appeared unto thee for this purpose, to make thee a minister and a witness, both of those things which thou hast seen, and of those things in the which I will appear unto thee; delivering thee from the people and from the Gentiles, unto whom now I send thee.&#8221;
+¦ See, again, @Romans 1: 5, where Paul says he received apostleship by Jesus Christ, for obedience to the faith among all nations; and @Acts 26: 16, 17, where Paul relates the commission he has received from the Lord Jesus: "For I have appeared unto thee for this purpose, to make thee a minister and a witness, both of those things which thou hast seen, and of those things in the which I will appear unto thee; delivering thee from the people and from the Gentiles, unto whom now I send thee."

 {39}

-is not the least idea of a mission being given.| The same expression is found in @Acts 15: 30 and 33.
+is not the least idea of a mission being given.¦ The same expression is found in @Acts 15: 30 and 33.
 The brethren, sent to Antioch, take leave of those in Jerusalem; and after having passed some time at Antioch, take leave of the brethren there in peace, in order to return to the apostles at Jerusalem.